Dino0040/Leaderboards/README.md

 If all you want is a free leaderboard in your application download one of the client implementations for your game engine and log in using itch.io on [this page](https://exploitavoid.com/leaderboards/) to create and manage your leaderboards.

+*DISCLAMER: I will use the public server myself for future jam games so have the intention to keep it up for as long as I can with as few outages as possible, but there are no guarantees.
+To prevent abuse the MAX_\* rate limits defined in the main.py of the repo are in place - be nice!*

+The API is currently under heavy development and may change in drastic ways.
+Either host your own server or wait for the first stable release if you can not live with breaking changes.

 ## Hosting a leaderboard server yourself

 **Install the required packages using your package manager:**